jeffrigby/reacddit/README.md

 # reacddit

-This application consists two parts:
+This application consists of two parts:

 ### Server